Julianne Hough Flaunts Her Legs & Abs In A Skimpy Two Piece In New Photo

 But while there’s no doubting that Julianne’s latest Instagram uploads prove she’s looking great, the star admitted to SELF Magazine that she actually doesn’t work out to make herself look good, but instead to help her to feel good.

-“My whole thing is, I’m not doing it necessarily to make my body look good—I’m doing it because I love it and it’s fun,” Julianne told the magazine of why she hits the gym, adding that she feel “way better when I’m working out.”
+“My whole thing is, I’m not doing it necessarily to make my body look good—I’m doing it because I love it and it’s fun,” Julianne told the magazine of why she hits the gym, adding that she feels “way better when I’m working out.”

 “Once I’ve taken care of myself I can be happy and joyful and do things at my top ability,” Derek Hough’s sister then continued, “and I feel like I can give the best version of myself [to other people].”